microsoft/azure-iot-developer-kit/docs/_docs/01-get-started.md

 last_modified_at: 2018-03-12
 ---

-**Notice:** [Azure IoT Workbench](https://aka.ms/iot-workbench) is the new tool for developing on DevKit.
-If you are looking for old experiences by using the installer, you can find it [here](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-arduino-iot-devkit-az3166-get-started)
+**Notice:** [Azure IoT Workbench](https://aka.ms/iot-workbench) is the new tool for developing on IoT DevKit.
+If you are looking for old experiences by using the installer, you can find it [here](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-arduino-iot-devkit-az3166-get-started).
 {: .notice--warning}

 For first-time users of the MXChip IoT DevKit (a.k.a.
 DevKit), follow these quick steps to:
 - Prepare your development environment.
-- Send temperature and humidity data from built-in DevKit sensors to the Azure IoT Hub.
+- Send temperature and humidity data from built-in IoT DevKit sensors to the Azure IoT Hub.

 If you have already done this, you can try more samples from the [Projects Catalog]({{"/docs/projects/" | absolute_url }}) or build your own IoT application.